bluem-development/bluem-php/README.md

 ## eMandates

-### Mandate specific configuration fields:
+### Mandate specific configuration fields
 The following attributes in the bluem_config are vital for proper eMandate functionality.
 Below is a short description what each configuration field means:

-- Local Instrument Code (CORE, B2B)
+Local Instrument Code (CORE, B2B)

-- requestType (Issuing, (Amendment/Cancellation worden eigenlijk niet gebruikt)),

-= sequenceType (OOFF, RCUR),
+RequestType
+- Issuing is the default.
+Amendment/Cancellation are not actually used in practice at this time.

+SequenceType:
+  - One-off, or`OOFF`
+  - Recurring, or `RCUR`

 MandateID,

-merchantID,
+MerchantID,

 MaxAmount (for B2B),

 ValidationReference

-### Creating an eMandate Transaction: helper functions
+### Creating an eMandate Transaction - helper functions
 You need certain information to reference a transaction request: an ID (in this case the MandateID) and an entranceCode (basically a timestamp when you started the request).
 Creating this information can be done using helper functions.
 When creating a new transaction,  the entranceCode and MandateID will be generated within the `$bluem`.